RIC Foundation & R.I. Latino Arts Fund Student Internship

 “Our state is a hidden gem, with great people,” she says.
 “In Rhode Island we have lots of organizations founded by Latinos, but we don’t know who started them and how they brought people together to help others.
 A lot of the younger generations don’t know about the influence Latinos have had.”

-Martínez adds, “The educational system in the United States doesn’t do enough to teach Latino studies.
+And Martínez notes, “The educational system in the United States doesn’t do enough to teach Latino studies.
 Often Hispanic Heritage Month is the only opportunity for any student to learn about Latino history.
 The people of Latin American descent or Latin American Americans have made measurable differences in Rhode Island, their communities and their respective industries.
 I encourage all Latino American Rhode Islanders to share their own stories, because if we don’t tell our own stories, someone else will.”

-“I hope everyone at RIC, and especially our students, will engage in a dialogue with the many stories these portraits tell,” says Ramirez.
+“I hope everyone at RIC, and especially our students, will engage in a dialogue with the many stories these portraits tell,” adds Ramirez.
 “I hope we can see their voices and celebrate through them the presence of all Latinos at the heart of our campus.”